Nonplanar minimal spheres in ellipsoids of revolution: Preliminaries

 \subsection{Hsiang--Lawson reduction}

 Suppose $(M,\g)$ is a complete Riemannian manifold with an isometric action of a compact Lie group $\G$, and let $\Pi\colon M\to M/\G$ be the projection map to the orbit space.
 It is well-known that the principal part $M_{\pr}\subset M$ is an open, dense, and connected subset, and $(M_{\pr}/\G,\check{\g})$ is a (smooth) Riemannian manifold, such that $\Pi\colon M_{\pr}\to M_{\pr}/\G$ is a Riemannian submersion, see e.g.~\cite[Sec 3.4-3.5]{mybook}.
+For simplicity, we assume that $M$ has no exceptional orbits, that is, nonprincipal orbits have dimension strictly smaller than principal orbits.

 The volume function of principal orbits, $V\colon M_{\pr}/\G\to \R$, $V(x)=\Vol(\Pi^{-1}(x))$, is a smooth function that extends to a continuous function

 which vanishes identically on $\partial(M/\G)$.
 The \emph{cohomogeneity} of a $\G$-invariant submanifold $\Sigma\subset M$ is the codimension $k$ that principal $\G$-orbits have inside $\Sigma$.
 For instance, principal orbits are themselves $\G$-invariant submanifolds of $M$, of cohomogeneity $k=0$.
 Clearly, e.g., by Palais' symmetric criticality principle, such a cohomogeneity $0$ submanifold $\Sigma\subset M$ is minimal if and only if $\Sigma/\G=\Pi(\Sigma)\in M_{\pr}/\G$ is a critical point of \eqref{eq:vol}.
 This characterization is naturally extended to submanifolds of cohomogeneity $k\geq1$ in the following well-known result~\cite[Thm.~2]{hsiang-lawson}.